John Jenrette

 John Wilson Jenrette Jr. (May 19, 1936 – March 17, 2023) was an American lawyer, businessman, and politician from South Carolina.
 He was in the United States House of Representatives as a Democrat from January 1975 until December 1980, when he was convicted of accepting a bribe in the FBI's Abscam sting operation, and served more than a year in prison.

-Biography
+Early life

 Jenrette was born in Conway, South Carolina, in 1936, the son of Mary Herring and John Wilson Jenrette.
 He grew up in Loris, South Carolina.
 He was a descendant of French Huguenot refugees who settled in northeastern South Carolina in the 1700s.
 He is also the uncle of Scott Bessent, the 79th U.S. Secretary of the Treasury.

 Jenrette graduated from Loris High School, where he was a three-sport athletic star, in 1954.
 He then earned a B.A. at Wofford College in 1958.
 He served on active duty as a U.S. Army officer and then served several years in the South Carolina National Guard.
 After graduating from law school at the University of South Carolina in 1962, he founded an influential law firm in Ocean Drive, which soon became part of the newly formed City of North Myrtle Beach.